 With the Wild, Niederreiter saw a bigger role and increased ice time.
 However, his scoring was never exceptional, with streaky play dominating the discussion around him.
 While he would go on to break the 20-goal mark three times, his overall totals never had the pop one would expect for a top-five pick.

 At the 2019 trade deadline, the Wild moved on from Niederreiter, who was sent to the Carolina Hurricanes for Victor Rask.
 He immediately made an impact in Carolina, posting 14 goals and 30 points in 39 games along with four points in the playoffs.
-While the 2019-20 season was less productive, all signs point to a bright future for him with the Hurricanes.
+After having another strong season in 2020-21, he has appeared to find his perfect role within the Hurricanes organization.

 6. Brett Connolly – Tampa Bay Lightning